gideonlee/gbooks/README.md

 # Reading List Command Line Application
-This application will allow the you to search for books with the Google Books API and add them to a reading list.
+This application will allow you to search for books with the Google Books API and add them to a reading list.

 ## Installation
-Simply run npm install first and then install the Command Line Application to begin using this gbooks.
+Simply run npm install first and then install the Command Line Application to begin using gbooks.
 ```
 npm install
 npm install -g .